The Patient Protection and Affordable Care Act (ACA)

 - pediatric services, including oral and vision care

 Section 2715 of the ACA mandated the development of a standard summary of benefits and coverage to be used by individual and group health plans in health insurance exchanges.
 This section of the ACA also mandated the development of a glossary of medical and insurance terms, written in plain language, to help consumers understand the benefits and coverage documents.
-A working group of the National Association of Insurance Commissioners (NAIC), made up of representatives from the health insurance industry, health care providers, government officials, and consumer and patient advocacy groups, including ASHA, developed these forms and the glossary (see The ASHA Leader, Nov.
-22, 2011).
+A working group of the National Association of Insurance Commissioners (NAIC), made up of representatives from the health insurance industry, health care providers, government officials, and consumer and patient advocacy groups, including ASHA, developed these forms and the glossary.
 Of particular importance to speech-language pathologists (SLPs) and audiologists are the definitions of rehabilitation and habilitation, which will help shape the benefits provided in this category.

 In recommendations to the U.S. Department of Health and Human Services, the Institute of Medicine (IOM) endorsed the definitions proposed by the working group that defined rehabilitation services as